Frequently Asked Questions

 You may wish to contact your insurance company and provide the following assessment/billing codes and inquire about coverage: 90791, 96116, 96132, 96133, 96136, 96137, 96112, and 90846.

 We currently accept payment by all major credit cards, cash, check, or Zelle.
 Payment is typically expected in full on the day of evaluation; for consultation services only (without direct testing), payment methods will be agreed upon ahead of time with Dr. Reese.
-In Florida, Dr. Reese is a direct pay provider for students who have the Family Empowerment Scholarship for Unique Abilities (FES-UA, formerly the Gardiner Scholarship).

 NOTE: To confirm/hold and book a date for in-person testing, a non-refundable $500 deposit is required, which is deducted from the overall cost of the evaluation.